CycloneDX/cyclonedx-buildroot/README.md

 ## CycloneDX Schema Support

-The following table provides information on the version of this modeule, the CycloneDX schema version supported, as well as the output format options.
+The following table provides information on the version of this module, the CycloneDX schema version supported, as well as the output format options.
 Use the latest possible version of this module that is compatible with the CycloneDX version supported by the target system.

 | Version | Schema Version | Format(s) |